 We want the average Pakistani Citizen (Sindhi, Baloch, Pathan, Punjabi, Hazara, and so on) to be secure against destitution and be able to find scope for individual initiative in Pakistan’s economy.

 Sufficient pay to ensure a livelihood ought to be given to every person who is willing to work, independently of the question whether the particular work at which he is skilled is needed at the moment or not.
 New skills ought to be taught at public expense.
-Our national will is to create an economy that is people-centric.
+Pakistan's national will is to create an economy that is people-centric.

 Invest in innovation: